 If you have a challenge for me then please don't hesitate to get in touch.

 I'm Adam Warrick Bowyer, a Freelance Senior Digital and Graphic Designer based in the West Country.
 Freelance since 1998, I have a mountain of experience working directly for businesses of all sizes from sole traders to globally recognised names.
 My design processes are based on solid research, exploration of possibilities, refinement, delivery and support.

 One thing I will never do is stop learning.
 I keep a close eye on current design trends, code, software, hardware and working practice developments to make sure my skills are current.
 Additionally I'm always happy to step out of my comfort zone and explore something new.

 I love the visual problem solving and communication involved in graphic and digital design so I'm always looking for new ways to solve creative briefs.
-Currently I'm exploring UX and UI design processes, prototyping with Adobe XD, digital painting, macro photography and cartooning.
+Currently I'm exploring UX and UI design processes, digital painting, macro photography and cartooning.